 Issuance of a GOMOR may also trigger a variety of administrative reviews like the Qualitative Management Program (QMP), Promotion Review Board (PRB), and Standby Advisory Board (STAB), to name a few.
 Unfavorable information which casts doubt on the suitability of a Soldier to hold a security clearance may be reportable to the supporting counterintelligence office.

-A GOMOR may also be a precursor to more serious administrative or punitive action such as nonjudicial punishment (Article 15), court-martial, or a separation board.
+A GOMOR may also be a precursor to more serious administrative or punitive action such as Article 15 punishment, court-martial, or a chapter board.

 APPEALING A GOMOR